Read our take on the extended warranty provider.

 Use the tool below to get free quotes from our top three picks:

 Endurance offers direct-to-consumer extended warranties, which means that warranty services and claims are handled directly by Endurance.
-We gave it a 5.0 star rating and named it the best overall provider.
+We gave it a 5.0 star rating and named it the best overall and best coverage provider.

 With Endurance, you don’t have to worry about a middleman or underwriting provider, and Endurance is also known for its excellent customer service during the quote and claims process.